farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 # Reference-level explanation
-This section covers the technical design of Farm.
+This section covers the technical design details of Farm.

 ## 1. Design Philosophy
 * **Performance first**: Everything will be written in rust as long as we can, only several parts  which is not the performance bottleneck will be written in JS